josorio398/Datos-Experimentales-Articulos/README.rst

 system, generating computer tools that, in addition to facilitating the analysis, allow a better understanding of the different factors involved in the solution process.

-One of the most important properties is **solubility**, since it is one of the most important stages in the research and development of pharmaceutical products, since it affects the biopharmaceutical and pharmacokinetic characteristics of the pharmaceutical forms.
+One of the most important properties is the **solubility**, since it is one of the most important stages in the research and development of pharmaceutical products, since it affects the biopharmaceutical and pharmacokinetic characteristics of the pharmaceutical forms.
 It is, therefore, that one of the most important lines of research in solution thermodynamics are mathematical models that allow predicting solubility with very low error ranges.

 |travis| |Group| |coveralls| |libraries| |lgtm| |Languages| |IDE| |Education|